whatbrownies/CambridgeFAQ/README.md

 As of 3/2/22, Micro Center is no longer requiring customers to enter any form of a "shuffle" or "raffle" system to purchase a GPU.
 More information can be found here: https://community.microcenter.com/discussion/8756/random-selection-process-and-faq-updated-3-9-22

-Here are some pre-filtered links that you can use to check the inventory of GPUs at Micro Center:
-Nvidia 30 Series Graphics Cards: https://www.microcenter.com/search/search_results.aspx?Ntk=all&sortby=match&N=4294966937+4294821460&myStore=true
+Here are some pre-filtered links that you can use to check the inventory of GPUs at Micro Center:\n Nvidia 30 Series Graphics Cards: https://www.microcenter.com/search/search_results.aspx?Ntk=all&sortby=match&N=4294966937+4294821460&myStore=true \n
 AMD 6000 Series Graphics Cards: https://www.microcenter.com/search/search_results.aspx?Ntk=all&sortby=match&N=4294966937+4294820651&myStore=true

 # Who can I contact if someone is not being respectful in Cambridge chat?